Opioids. Back Pain. Treatment Options. Chiropractic has a place

 Interdisciplinary care challenges differences among professions and their

 recommendation standards so that a patient receives a consistent

 therapy message with current treatment guidelines.
 Activity messages

-do differ by profession though: nurses were more restrictive in
+do vary by profession though: nurses were more restrictive in

 their recommendations of activity; physicians were more in line